Getting started as an NDIS provider

 Information for new and existing providers under the NDIS is available on the NDIS website including guidance on how to register, working as a provider, how to connect with participants, and how to get paid.

 The NDIS Quality and Safeguards Commission has created the NDIS Provider Information Pack to ensure NDIS providers have the information they need to provide services and supports to NDIS participants under the NDIS Quality and Safeguarding Framework.
 It includes useful information on the NDIS Code of Conduct, NDIS Practice Standards, behaviour support, complaints management, incident management, and provider registration.

 Providers and employers need to understand their responsibilities for creating a safe environment for providing services to people with disability.
 Nationally consistent NDIS worker screening can support them in meeting these responsibilities.
-NDIS worker screening will be progressively implemented across Australia in 2019-20, with all jurisdictions to establish the NDIS Worker Screening Check by 1 July 2020.
-NDIS providers will be notified when the NDIS Worker Screening Check is available in their state or territory.
-In the meantime, worker screening transitional arrangements will apply.
+NDIS worker screening will be progressively implemented across Australia in 2019-20, with all jurisdictions to establish the NDIS Worker Screening Check by 1 December 2020.
 Providers should familiarise themselves, and their staff, with the worker screening requirements and the NDIS Code of Conduct for Workers.

 Worker Orientation Module: ‘Quality, Safety and You’